Christian August Voigt

-Christian August Voigt (21 August 1808 – 10 February 1890) was an Austrian anatomist born in Brody, Galicia.
+Christian August Voigt (21 August 1808 – 10 February 1890) was an Austrian anatomist.

+Biography

+Voigt was born on 21 August 1808 in born in Brody, Galicia.
 He studied medicine in Vienna, receiving his doctorate in 1841 with a dissertation titled, De systemate Intermedio vasorum eiusque radicibus.
-In Vienna, he was influenced by the work of anatomist Christian Joseph Berres (1796-1844).
-From 1847 to 1850, he was a professor at the surgical-medical college in Laibach, afterwards teaching classes in Lemberg (1850–54), Krakow (1854–61) and Vienna (1861–78), where he was a professor of anatomy and histology.
+In Vienna, he was influenced by the work of anatomist Christian Joseph Berres (1796–1844).
+From 1847 to 1850, he was a professor at the surgical-medical college in Laibach, afterwards teaching classes in Lemberg (1850–1854), Kraków (1854–1861) and Vienna (1861–1878), where he was a professor of anatomy and histology.
 Voigt was a member of the Vienna Academy of Sciences.

 Voigt is remembered for his anatomical investigations of the hair and skin.
 His name is associated with "Voigt's line", a pigmentary demarcation line that sometimes affects dark-skinned individuals.
 It is described as a dorsoventral line of pigmentation occurring symmetrically and bilaterally for about ten centimeters along the lateral edge of the biceps.
 The phenomenon is also known as "Futcher's line".